DR. MICHAEL SHERMER

 As a public intellectual, he regularly contributes to various publications and has appeared on numerous television shows.
 Dr. Shermer received his B.A., M.A., and Ph.D. in various fields of study and teaches at Claremont Graduate University.
 He was once a fundamentalist Christian but now identifies as a skeptic, advocate for humanist philosophy, and proponent of the science of morality.

 Dr. Peter Boghossian is an American philosophy instructor, activist, author, speaker, and atheism advocate.
-He is a full-time faculty member at Portland State University.
-His primary research areas are critical thinking, philosophy of education, and moral reasoning.
+He is a full-time faculty member at Portland State University, with a focus on critical thinking, philosophy of education, and moral reasoning.